JigneshRaval/simple-blog/src/pages/javascript/understanding-execution-context-and-execution-stack-in-javascript.md

 #### Variable Environment:

-It’s also a Lexical Environment whose EnvironmentRecord holds bindings created by _VariableStatements_ within this execution context.
+It's also a Lexical Environment whose EnvironmentRecord holds bindings created by _VariableStatements_ within this execution context.

 As written above, the variable environment is also a lexical environment, So it has all the properties of a lexical environment as defined above.

 In ES6, one difference between **LexicalEnvironment** component and the **VariableEnvironment** component is that the former is used to store function declaration and variable (`let` and `const`) bindings, while the latter is used to store only variable `(var)` bindings.

-Let’s look at some code example to understand the above concepts:
+Let's look at some code example to understand the above concepts:

 ```
 let a = 20;